 All of our employees are familiar with our security policy and practices.
-The Personally Identifiable Information of our Visitors and Authorized Customers is only accessible to a limited number of qualified employees who are given a password in order to gain access to the information.
-We audit our security systems and processes on a regular basis.
-Sensitive information, such as credit card numbers or social security numbers, is protected by encryption protocols, in place to protect information sent over the Internet.
-While we take commercially reasonable measures to maintain a secure site, electronic communications and databases are subject to errors, tampering and break-ins, and we cannot guarantee or warrant that such events will not take place and we will not be liable to Visitors or Authorized Customers for any such occurrences.
+The Personally Identifiable Information of our Visitors and Authorized Customers is only accessible to a limited number of qualified employees who are given a password to access the information.
+We audit our security systems and processes regularly.
+Sensitive information, such as credit card numbers or social security numbers, is protected by encryption protocols to protect information sent over the Internet.
+While we take commercially reasonable measures to maintain a secure site, electronic communications and databases are subject to errors, tampering, and break-ins, and we cannot guarantee or warrant that such events will not take place and we will not be liable to Visitors or Authorized Customers for any such occurrences.

 How can Visitors correct any inaccuracies in Personally Identifiable Information?

-Visitors and Authorized Customers may contact us to update Personally Identifiable Information about them or to correct any inaccuracies by emailing us at don @ dwsingleton.com
+Visitors and Authorized Customers may contact us to update Personally Identifiable Information about them or correct any inaccuracies by emailing us at don @ dwsingleton.com.

 Can a Visitor delete or deactivate Personally Identifiable Information collected by the Site?

 We provide Visitors and Authorized Customers with a mechanism to delete/deactivate Personally Identifiable Information from the Site’s database by contacting.
-However, because of backups and records of deletions, it may be impossible to delete a Visitor’s entry without retaining some residual information.
-An individual who requests to have Personally Identifiable Information deactivated will have this information functionally deleted, and we will not sell, transfer, or use Personally Identifiable Information relating to that individual in any way moving forward.
+However, it may be impossible to delete a Visitor’s entry without retaining some residual information because of backups and records of deletions.
+An individual who requests to have Personally Identifiable Information deactivated will have this information functionally deleted.
+We will not sell, transfer, or use Personally Identifiable Information relating to that individual in any way moving forward.

 https://atlantainjurycounsel.com contains links to other web sites.
-Please note that when you click on one of these links, you are moving to another web site.
-We encourage you to read the privacy statements of these linked sites as their privacy policies may differ from ours.
+Please note that you are moving to another web site when you click on one of these links.
+We encourage you to read these linked sites’ privacy statements as their privacy policies may differ from ours.

-By using our Application and/or Page you agree that you are granting us the right to use, copy, display, distribute, deliver, render, and publicly perform any content that you provide to us.
-The use of our Application and/or Page is also prohibited in certain countries, specifically ones that have blocked the use of Facebook or where your use or our content would be prohibited.
+By using our Application and/or Page, you agree that you are granting us the right to use, copy, display, distribute, deliver, render, and publicly perform any content that you provide to us.
+The use of our Application and/or Page is also prohibited in certain countries, specifically ones that have blocked Facebook or where your use of our content would be prohibited.

 The information we collect depends on the information you allow others to view on your Facebook profile.
 However, we will collect at least the following information about you: